roadiz/docs/src/index.rst

 Imagine you need to display your graphic design portfolio and… sell some t-shirts.
 With Roadiz you will be able to create your content forms from scratch and choose the right fields you need.
 Images and texts for your projects.
 Images, texts, prices and even geolocation for your products.
 That’s why it’s called *polymorphic*.

+..  note:: This is documentation for Roadiz v2.x, `browse v1.x documentation </en/v1.7.0>`_

 .. _philosophy: